J-E-Foster/Megjalomondors-Revenje/PYTHONINSTALL.md

-# Installing and running Python
+# Installing and running Python and Pygame

 ## How to install Python